Skip to main content

 gamma += delta / alpha + beta % alpha;

 • The expression is usually the right-hand-side (RHS) of the statement, but compound assignment operators are a special shorthand than includes the compounded operation with the left-hand-side (LHS).
-A much simpler example could be gamma += 1;, which would be a shorthand for gamma = gamma + 1;
+A simple example is gamma += 1;, which is shorthand for gamma = gamma + 1;

-• Thus, the entire expression for this example is gamma + delta / alpha + beta % alpha;, which will be assigned back into gamma.
+• In the code given above, the RHS expression is delta / alpha + beta % alpha.
+This means that the value gamma + delta / alpha + beta % alpha will be assigned to gamma.

 • At the beginning of the snippet, all of these variables were declared as int type, so all of the operations will also result in int values.